Humphrey Mackworth (Parliamentarian): Marriages and family

 The Mackworth pedigree, including Humphrey's family, was explored by John Brickdale Blakeway in an article covering Betton Strange, published in 1889 but written about 80 years earlier.
 Humphrey Mackworth married twice and both marriages produced children.

 Anne Waller was Mackworth's first wife.
-They were married by May 1624.
+They were married on 30 January 1622 in St. Andrew Holborn Church, London.
 She was the daughter of Thomas Waller of Beaconsfield, and distantly related to the poet Edmund Waller, who was also born in Beaconsfield.
 She was buried at St Chad's on 26 May 1636.
 Her children were: